Steve Young

 Monica Wallis

 Monica M. Wallis, P.E., is a native of Destin.
 Monica is an alumnus of UF with Bachelor’s and Master’s degrees in Civil Engineering as well as Troy University with a Master’s degree in Public Administration.
-She currently works as the Operations Manager for Destin Water Users, Inc. Monica serves as the Secretary/Treasurer for the Northwest Florida Utility Managers Council and as the vice-chair of the Florida Section AWWA Utility Council.
-Monica is also the Chair of the Choctawhatchee Basin Alliance Advisory Board.
+She currently works as the Operations Manager for Destin Water Users, Inc. Monica serves as the President the Northwest Florida Utility Managers Council and as the Chair of the Florida Section AWWA Utility Council.
+Monica is also the Past Chair of the Choctawhatchee Basin Alliance Advisory Board.
 In the past decade, Monica has volunteered with the Destin History & Fishing Museum board and local school PTOs & SACs.
 Monica has been active in the community as a graduate of the inaugural class of Destin Forward (2008), where she was honored with the Destin Forward Leadership Award and a graduate of Leadership Okaloosa (2009).
 Her hobbies include scrapbooking, taking photos, being out on local waters, and spending time with family.

 Julie Terrell